-The revaluation surplus on tangible fixed assets amounted to 408,148 k€.
-This represented the unamortized portion of the initial difference between the net realizable value and the book amount of these same fixed assets.
-This item decreased by 21,462 k€ due, on the one hand, to the depreciation of the capital gain at a rate of 2% per annum and, on the other, to the share attributable to the electricity distribution network management activity of the town of Couvin, amounting to 768 k€, transferred to AIESH.
+The revaluation gain on tangible fixed assets amounted to 408,148 k€.
+This represented the portion of the initial difference between the net realizable value and the book value of these same fixed assets not yet been depreciated.
+This item was down by 21,462 k€, partly as a result of the depreciation of the gain exercised at the rate of 2% per year (20,694 k€), but also as the result of the transfer of the management of the electricity distribution business for the town of Couvin to AIESH (768 k€).

-Reserves rose by 15,802k€ (667,578k€ at 31st December 2024) as a result of:
+Consolidated reserves rose by 15,802 k€ as the result of: